srujana-16/CodeCraftedArcade/README.md

 ### Random Computer Player
 - A tic-tac-toe game with various players in the command line.
 - The oppnents player `x_player` has to be changed to `RandomComputerPlayer('X')` in `game.py` to play this version of the game.

+## Hangman
+- Worked with dictionaries, lists, and nested if statements.